LillyMcClendon/Lab04/lab-04.md

 ### Exercise 4

-One way I would dertermine whether of not either esatblishment has any locations outside of the U.S. solely using the data would be by the zip code.
-Zip codes are unique to the U.S. as they are managed by the United States Postal Service.
-If there is a missing value or NA for zip code, one could make the connection that the location is not located in the U.S.
+I could determine whether or not either establishment has any locations outside of the U.S. solely using the data by filtering for states that appear in the states data set with abbreviations.I could also determine which longitude and latitudes form the bounds of the U.S., and filter for data that is located within those parameters.

 ### Exercise 5